centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-firewalls-juniper-ssg-snmp.md

 ### SNMP Configuration

 The SNMP service must be configured and activated on the host.
-Please refer to the official documentation from the constructor.
+Please refer to the official documentation from the constructor/editor.

 ### Network flow